rbens/creditDemo/README.md

 if bower is not install, follow tuto on "http://bower.io/" , and then tape :

- bower update
+ bower install

-All js depend
+All js dependencies comes under bower_components directory.